 A binding machine or binder as they are also commonly known binds together loose sheets of paper to form a bound document.
 Binders can use a number of different methods to secure the pages with the most popular being Comb Binding, Wire Binding and Thermal Binding.
 Binding machines can be either manual or electric and they can range in price from £50 up to several hundred depending on the machines specifications.

 The Office Allsorts team are always here to help so please feel free to call us on 0115 9455833 if you need any assistance.

 Here at Office Allsorts we supply a vast range of binding machine to suit all budgets and requirements.
-To browse this category simply click on one of the product images above or on one of the bold product headings below.
+To browse this category simply click on one of the product images above or for more information relating to each type of binding technology please take a look at our buyers guide below.

 Wire Binders - Are used to produce professional looking documents by securely binding paper between twin loops of wire.
 The wire binding spines come in seven sizes and can bind anything from 35 to 125 sheets of paper.
 The benefit of wire binding is that the bound document can open a full 360 degrees and can lie flat on a desktop.

 Thermal Binders - Bind paper by heating pre-glued spines which melt and meld around the document to be bound.
 Thermal binding is not as quick as comb binding or wire binding especially if you are binding large volumes.
 Another downside is that you cannot remove or add pages as you can with comb binding after the document is bound.
 However, many people believe thermal binding produces a more professional and long lasting finish and so it still remains a popular binding form.